 -

-Clothes press in oak wood, Holland, 19th century.
-On four turned legs (three of them secured with a straight chambrana) stands the press, with a drawer below.
-Being a purely utilitarian piece of furniture, it hardly presents any decorative elements.
+Oak wood clothes press, Holland, 19th century.
+The press stands on four turned legs (three of them secured with a straight chamfer), with a drawer underneath.
+Being a purely utilitarian piece of furniture, it hardly has any decorative elements.
 The oak wood used in its manufacture was chosen for its hardness and resistance, since these presses were used to smooth the clothes as much as possible.

 · Size: 72x55x167 cms.